ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 Note: 	You'll need .NET 3.5 for ApateDNS to work.
 Install it before starting this step!
 --------------------------------------------------------------------------------------------------------------------------------------------------

-	1. Download all tools mentioned in the Tools section
+	1. Using another computer, Download all tools mentioned in the Tools section...DO NOT USE THE SAME COMPUTER OR VM YOU'RE GOING TO MODIFY!

 	2. Disable your Internet connection by either:
 		a.
 Control Panel > Network and Sharing Center > Change Adapter Settings > Right click on the NIC icon and select Disable